 The COVID-19 pandemic has brought to the forefront the need for developing privacyenhancing solutions to address important questions related to pandemic response.
-This document describes a synthetic, yet realistic, dataset designed in support of the recently announced US-UK Prize Challenge to encourage development of privacy-enhancing technologies.
+This document describes a synthetic, yet realistic, dataset designed in support of the recently announced US-UK Prize Challenge [1] to encourage development of privacy-enhancing technologies.
 This paper proposes the INDIVIDUAL-RISK-PREDICTION (henceforth referred to as IRP) learning task using this synthetic data.
-Informally speaking (see Section 2 for formal definitions), given a (noisy) observational dataset that captures the individual disease states from the start of a pandemic until a given time T, the IRP task aims to predict the risk of individuals being infected within a relatively short period after T. The IRP task, while of concrete practical use, has been severely constrained by data availability issues.
-Because the INDIVIDUAL-RISK-PREDICTION task requires data that is highly sensitive, the use of privacy-enhancing techniques is necessary to make solutions to this problem practical in the real world.
+Informally speaking (see Section 2 for formal definitions), given a (noisy) observational dataset that captures the individual disease states from the start of a pandemic until a given time T, the IRP task aims to predict the risk of individuals being infected within a relatively short period after T. The IRP task, while of concrete practical use, is a challenging machine learning task, and has been severely constrained by data availability issues.
+Further, the IRP task requires data that is highly sensitive.
+Therefore, the use of privacy-enhancing techniques is necessary to make solutions to this problem practical in the real world.